Whenever you hear the word Italy, do you find yourself dreaming of destinations in Italy?

 You will love the hidden plazas to enjoy a drink in bars or cafes.

 And as the weather is warm, Ortigia Island is perfect for swimming, like the area known as Forte Vigliena.
-Then, take the steps down to the sea for a swim and sunbathe on the rocks.
+Take the steps down to the sea for a swim and sunbathe on the rocks.

 Planning your 20 Must-See Destinations in Italy